Baton Rouge Area Foundation: Baton Rouge City Stats

 Baton Rouge City Stats is a project launched by the foundation in 2008 uses Economic indicators to measure the quality of life in East Baton Rouge, to help created a shared vision among residents.
 The project uses a total of 50 quality-of-life indicators that measure categories such as economy, education, public safety, and health.

 Ernest J. Gaines Award for Literary Excellence

 The Ernest J. Gaines Award for Literary Excellence is an annual literary award that recognizes an emerging African-American author of fiction.
 The book award honors the accomplishments of Gaines, a Louisiana native and resident.
-Past winners include Jacinda Townsend, Nathan Harris, Gabriel Bump, Bryan Washington, Jamel Brinkley, Ladee Hubbard, Crystal Wilkinson, T. Geronimo Johnson, Mitchell S. Jackson, Attica Locke, Stephanie Powell Watts, Dinaw Mengestu, Victor LaValle, Jeffrey R. Allen, Ravi Howard, and Olympia Vernon.
+Past winners include Jacinda Townsend, Nathan Harris, Gabriel Bump, Bryan Washington, Jamel Brinkley, Ladee Hubbard, Crystal Wilkinson, T. Geronimo Johnson, Mitchell S. Jackson, Attica Locke, Stephanie Powell Watts, Dinaw Mengestu, Victor LaValle, Jeffery Renard Allen, Ravi Howard, and Olympia Vernon.
 The winners receive a $15,000 cash prize.